15 Most Expensive Yachts In The World | 2025 Edition

 Like most modern superyachts, the Flying Fox is primarily centered around wellness and watersports themes.
 Its exceptional tender garage carries nearly every water sports equipment from hoverboards and seabobs to windsurfs and flying boards.
 Moreover, it also carries a personal submarine that can be launched using a crane.

-Often regarded as a ‘floating resort,’ the superyacht has guest suits, a two-level saloon space, a specialized gym, multiple fireplaces, and lots of greenery.
+Often regarded as a ‘floating resort,’ the superyacht has guest suites, a two-level saloon space, a specialized gym, multiple fireplaces, and lots of greenery.

-However, in 2022, it was revealed that the actual owner of the yacht is a Russian oligarch named Dmitry Kamenshchik.
+Because of how large and luxurious the Flying Fox is, many people thought it belonged to Jeff Bezos.
+But in 2022, it was revealed that the real owner is a Russian billionaire named Dmitry Kamenshchik.

 Specifications: